dogweather/c3/_posts/2023-11-24-how-to-get-street-lights-fixed.markdown

 I don't know if this is really the "right" way to go about it.
 I'll find out and update this page.
-I had an excellent experience using the *Access Commerce City* mobile app.
+I had an excellent experience using the *Access Commerce City* mobile app:

-I submitted a report, the city handed it off, and it was fixed in a week.
+I submitted a report with it.
+Later, it notified me that the city handed off the report to the power company.
+The lamp post was fixed within a week.
 <br>